 A better alternative is asking an open-ended question on the reasons for the score – ‘Why did you give us that score?’

-By being able to ask customers to say in their own words why they were or weren’t satisfied with the experience, you can be much more specific about the actions you need to take to improve it.
+By being able to ask customers to say in their own words why they were or weren’t satisfied with the experience, you can better pinpoint customer insights.
+Text analytics helps you to be much more specific about the actions you need to take to improve their experience.

-Being able to drive correlations between structured & unstructured data then provides extremely powerful information on clear action taking.
+Being able to drive correlations between structured and unstructured data provides extremely powerful information on clear action taking.

 It could be that there’s a strong correlation between people who talk about staff giving a clear explanation of the next steps and high CSAT, or between those who talk about the staff having a good knowledge of the product and high CSAT.

-And with text analytics, that data can be easily organised and fed into your experience management program in the same way as quantitative data in order to give you deeper insights into what drives the customer, employee, brand, or product experience.
+And with with text analysis techniques, that data can be easily organised and fed into your experience management program in the same way as quantitative data in order to give you deeper insights into what drives the customer, employee, brand, or product experience.

-By being able to see what people talk about when they talk in their own words about an experience, and being able to track sentiment and topics in real-time, you can identify improvements that would otherwise have gone unnoticed using only qualitative data.
+By being able to see what people talk about when they talk in their own words about an experience, and being able to perform sentiment analysis and topics in real-time, you can identify improvements that would otherwise have gone unnoticed using only qualitative data.